Tanzaik/Tanzaik/README.md

  🤔 &nbsp; Intrigued in software development and possess a spectrum of knowledge in core software principles.

- 🎓 &nbsp; Studying Information Science & Data Analytics at San José State University.
+ 🎓 &nbsp; Studying at UC Berkeley

- 💼 &nbsp; Currently seeking opportunities in the realm of Data Analyst and Software Engineering.
+ 💼 &nbsp; Currently seeking opportunities in the realm of Software Engineering.

- 🌱 &nbsp; Learning more about Cybersecurity and Information Technology.
+ 🌱 &nbsp; Learning more about Artificial Intelligence and Cloud Computing.

  📸 &nbsp; Pursuing Videography and Content Creation as side hustles.